rgeissen/trusted-data-agent/docs/RAG_Templates/FRONTEND_TESTING_GUIDE.md

 **Steps**:
 1. Add RAG Collection modal
 2. Select "Auto-generate with LLM"
-3. Select "SQL Query Template"
+3. Select "SQL Query Template - Business Context"
 4. Note the fields displayed
 5. If other templates are available, switch to them